translation-cards/translation-cards/card-sharing.md

 2. User creates a CSV file, titled card_deck.csv with the card text, and name of associated audio file
 3. User creates a zip file which contains all audio files, and card_deck.csv
 4. User gives zip file a descriptive name, changes extension to .txc
-5. Users shares zipfile (in .txc format) with users, open that file on their phone *adds* those cards and audio to existing card deck
+5. Users shares zipfile (in .txc format) with users, opening that file on their phone *adds* those cards and audio to their existing card deck.

 **Implementation details**